4d/docs/docs/Project/overview.md

 title: Overview
 ---

 A 4D project is a 4D database application where all the development part is stored into multiple text-based, human-readable files.
-These files contain everything from the structure of an application, to its code, and even the application’s forms, settings or user preferences.
+These files contain everything from the structure of an application to its code, and even the application’s forms, settings or user preferences.

 ## Creation